Entre Tangos y Mariachi

-Entre Tangos y Mariachi (English: Between Tangos and Mariachi) is a studio album released by Spanish performer Rocío Dúrcal on 15 May 2001 by BMG Ariola.
+Entre Tangos y Mariachi (English: Between Tangos and Mariachi) is the twenty studio album released by Spanish performer Rocío Dúrcal.
+It was released on May 15, 2001 by BMG Ariola.
 It is the second album produced for her by Argentinian songwriter Bebu Silvetti.

 This album features ten cover versions of famous tango, mariachi, and samba songs that cross the genres of the mariachi and tango musical styles.
 To promote this album, the Spanish singer embarked on a tour, performing concert dates in Spain, ending 13 years of absence from her native land.

 Four singles were released from Entre Tangos y Mariachi.
 Its lead single ("Sombras...
 Nada Más") became a hit all over Latin America and in the United States, where it peaked at number 9 on the Billboard Latin Pop Airplay and at number 16 on the Hot Latin Tracks.